segmentio/segment-docs/src/unify/Traits/predictions/index.md

 ### Access and data requirements

 In machine learning, better data leads to better predictions.
-Because Segment prioritizes trust and performance, Segment has a number of data checks to ensure that Predictions we make are high quality and reliable.
+Because Segment prioritizes trust and performance, Segment has a number of data checks to ensure that each prediction is reliable and of high quality.
 Segment provides guidance in the UI before you create a trait, but some checks only occur during model training.
 If a trait fails, you’ll see an error message and description in the UI.

 This sections lists Segment's access and data requirements, service limits, and best practices for Predictions.

 #### Definitions

 - **Feature Window**: The past time period that contains the data used for model training.
 - **Target Window**: The time horizon for which you want to make the prediction.
-You can select this in the UI for each traits.
+You can select this in the UI for each trait.
 - **Target Event**: The event predicting the likelihood of customer action.

 For example, to predict a customer's propensity to purchase over the next 30 days, set the Target Window to 30 days and the Target Event to `Order Completed` (or the relevant purchase event that you track).